chenshen03/DeepHash-tensorflow/README.md

 - Loss functions
     - add Independent loss
     - add balance loss
-    - add add orthogonal loss
+    - add orthogonal loss
     - add exp loss
     - add quantization losses, *i.e.*, L1 loss、L2 loss、cauchy loss
     -
 - Tools
-    - add visualization tool such as T-SNE, *etc*.
+    - add visualization tool such as T-SNE, *etc*
     - add distance libs
 - Others
     - refactoring the `data_provider` code
     - refactoring the `model` code
     - refactoring `parser`  code
     - training acceleration

+## Contacts
+Maintainers of this library:
+* Shen Chen, Email: chenshen@stu.xmu.edu.cn

 ---
 DeepHash is a lightweight deep learning to hash library that implements state-of-the-art deep hashing/quantization algorithms.
 We will implement more representative deep hashing models continuously according to our released [deep hashing paper list](https://github.com/caoyue10/DeepHashingBaselines).
 Specifically, we welcome other researchers to contribute deep hashing models into this toolkit based on our framework.
 We will announce the contribution in this project.